-Gönenç Gürkaynak ELIG Attorneys at Law Gönenç Gürkaynak holds an LLM degree from Harvard Law School, and he is qualified in Istanbul, New York and England & Wales (currently a non-practising solicitor).
-Mr Gurkaynak heads the competition law and regulatory department of ELIG, which currently consists of five associates.
-He has unparalleled experience in Turkish competition law counselling issues with over 10 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
-He files notifications to and obtains clearances from the Turkish Competition Authority in more than 35 notifications every year, he has led defence teams in several written and oral defences before the Turkish Competition Authority, represented numerous multinational companies and large Turkish entities before Administrative Courts and the High State Court on tens of appeals, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and EC competition law topics.
-Prior to joining ELIG as a partner more than seven years ago, he worked at the New York, Brussels and (twice) Istanbul offices of White & Case LLP for more than eight years.
+Gönenç Gürkaynak ELIG Attorneys at Law

-Bora İkiler
+Gönenç Gürkaynak graduated from Ankara University, Faculty of Law in 1997, and was called to the Istanbul Bar in 1998.
+Mr Gürkaynak holds an LLM degree from Harvard Law School, and he is qualified in Istanbul, New York and England & Wales (currently a non-practising Solicitor).
+Mr Gürkaynak heads the competition law and regulatory department of ELIG, which currently consists of 13 associates.
+He has unparalleled experience in Turkish competition law counseling issues with over 13 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
+Every year Mr Gürkaynak represents multinational companies and large domestic clients in more than 10 written and oral defences in investigations of the Turkish Competition Authority, about a dozen antitrust appeal cases in the high administrative court, and over 45 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and EC competition law topics.
+Prior to joining ELIG as a partner more than eight years ago, he worked at the Istanbul, New York and Brussels offices of White & Case LLP for more than eight years.
+Mr Gürkaynak frequently speaks at conferences and symposia on competition law matters.
+He teaches undergraduate and graduate level courses at three universities, and gives lectures in other universities in Turkey.

-ELIG Attornevs at Law
+Bora İkiler ELIG Attorneys at Law

 Bora İkiler graduated from Bilkent University Faculty of Law in 2006, where he was admitted for his undergraduate studies in 2002.
 He began his career in the field of competition law at ELIG, Attorneys-at-Law in 2006.
-Bora İkiler obtained his LLM degree from Michigan University Law School in the USA in 2010.
-Bora İkiler is admitted to the Istanbul Bar and he has represented various multinational and national companies before the Turkish Competition Authority in their merger control filings, incorporation of joint ventures and cartel investigations concerning various sectors.
-He has an extensive experience in areas of compliance to competition law rules, cartel agreements, abuse of dominance and merger control.
+Bora İkiler obtained his LLM degree from Michigan University Law School in the United States in 2010.
+Bora İkiler is admitted to the Istanbul Bar and has represented various multinational and national companies before the Turkish Competition Authority in their merger control filings, incorporation of joint ventures and cartel investigations concerning various sectors.
+He has extensive experience in areas of compliance to competition law rules, cartel agreements, abuse of dominance and merger control.